nyl-auster/okcdesign/README.md

 THEME PLUGINS
 -------------

-Visit admin/appearance/settings to enable or disabled theme plugins for your subtheme.
+Visit admin/appearance/settings to enable or disable theme plugins for your subtheme.
-It allows you to use some foundation features without writing code, and to use only what you need for your current project.
 Technically, foundation itself is provided as a plugin, enabled by default.

 REQUIREMENTS